Neuro-Spectral Architectures for Causal Physics-Informed Networks: Introduction

 where $\|\cdot\|_2$ denotes the regular norm in $L^2([0,T] \times\Omega)$, and $\lambda_{\text{IC}}$ is the weight for the associated residue term (a term $\mathcal{L}_{\text{BC}}$ representing boundary conditions could be also included).
-PINNs have seen a surge in popularity for enabling the application of machine learning tools to scientific computing, making them unique \textit{data-driven, meshless} representations of solutions.
+PINNs thus provide a flexible, \textit{data-driven}, and \textit{meshless} framework for approximating PDE solutions using neural networks.

-{\textbf{Data-Driven}.} As neural networks, PINNs are particularly suited for handling heterogeneous, noisy or incomplete measurement data, which can be efficiently combined with physical priors via the use of Physics-Informed losses \cite{mao2020physics,patel2022thermodynamically,wang2024causality,yang2021bayesian,yu2022gradient}.
+{\textbf{Data-Driven}.} As neural networks, PINNs are particularly suited for handling heterogeneous, noisy, or incomplete measurement data, which can be efficiently combined with physical priors via physics-informed losses \cite{mao2020physics,patel2022thermodynamically,wang2024causality,yang2021bayesian,yu2022gradient}.

-{\textbf{Mesh-Independence}.} As coordinate networks, PINNs represent continuous interpolations of solutions and may be evaluated at arbitrary points in the domain.
-In {higher-}dimensional problems, this may be combined with random sampling strategies in order to substantially reduce the number of samples needed to represent the solution \cite{wu2023-rad, wu2024ropinn}.
+{\textbf{Mesh-Independence}.} As coordinate networks, PINNs represent continuous interpolations of the underlying solutions and may be evaluated at arbitrary spatial or temporal coordinates.
+In {higher-}dimensional problems, this property can be combined with random sampling strategies to substantially reduce the number of samples needed to approximate the solution \cite{wu2023-rad, wu2024ropinn}.

-However, regular PINNs often struggle to enforce fundamental structural aspects of the solutions.
-Indeed, the vast majority of PINNs use general-purpose feed-forward architectures, such as the standard Multi-Layer Perceptron (MLP) \cite{cuomo2022scientific} and specialized MLP-based variants that can be seen as activation-function-enhanced models, including QRes \cite{bu2021qres}, FLS \cite{wong2024fls}.
-This generic structure often results in issues with \textit{spectral bias}, \textit{causality} and \textit{generalization capacity}:
+However, standard PINNs often struggle to enforce fundamental structural aspects of the underlying solutions.
+In most cases, they rely on general-purpose feed-forward architectures, such as the standard Multi-Layer Perceptron (MLP) \cite{cuomo2022scientific}, or on specialized MLP-based variants that enhance expressivity through activation-function modifications, including QRes \cite{bu2021qres}, FLS \cite{wong2024fls}.
+This generic structure design often {leads to issues related to} \textit{spectral bias}, \textit{causality} and limited \textit{generalization capacity}:

-{\textbf{Spectral Bias}.} Regular sigmoid- and rectifier-based coordinate networks often struggle to represent high-frequency components, leading to issues with representing detailed and/or multi-scale solutions \cite{wang2022-pinnsfail,xu2019frequencyprinciple}.
+{\textbf{Spectral Bias}.} Regular coordinate networks based on sigmoid or rectifier activations often struggle to represent high-frequency components, leading to issues with representing detailed and/or multi-scale solutions \cite{wang2022-pinnsfail,xu2019frequencyprinciple}.
 This effect is often mitigated with {Fourier-Feature} (FF) layers, sinusoidal encoder layers designed to inject high-frequency representations into a network's architecture \citep{tancik2020fourier}.
 Still, FF layers require fine-tuning to avoid overfitting and noise.